 I hope you guys love this coffee cake recipe as much as I do.

-Preheat oven to 375°F. Grease and flour a large bundt pan and set aside.
+Preheat oven to 375°F. Grease and flour a 6 cup bundt pan and set aside.
 In a stand mixer fitted with a paddle attachment beat the butter and sugar together until light and fluffy.
 Scrape down the bowl and add in the yogurt, vanilla, and eggs, and mix well.

 In a separate bowl mix together the flour, baking soda, and salt.
 Add the dry ingredients to the wet ingredients and mix until combined and no clumps of flour remain.
 Using a rubber spatula, fold in the chocolate chips.

 Meanwhile, using a fork, whisk together brown sugar and cinnamon for the cinnamon swirl.
 Pour half of the batter into the bundt pan and smooth using the back of a spoon.
 Sprinkle half of the brown sugar mixture over the batter and swirl into batter using a fork or knife.
 Pour in the second half of the batter and swirl the rest of the brown sugar mixture over it.

 Bake for 25-30 minutes, or until a knife comes out clean when inserted into the cake.
 Allow to cool for 10 minutes, then plate and serve for breakfast, lunch, and dinner.